kadena-io/pact-5/docs/builtins/General/read-integer.md

 ### Example

-The following example demonstrates the usage of the `read-integer` function within a Pact script.
-It parses the `age` from the message data body as an integer:
+The following example demonstrates how to use the `read-integer` function in a Pact script.
+This example parses the value specified for the `age` key in the body of a message as an integer:

 ```pact
 (read-integer 'age)
 ```

-This example illustrates how to use the `read-integer` function to parse a specific value as an integer for further processing within a Pact script.